AlexWrightMastering/alexander-wright-archive/README.md

 ---

-This archive is also preserved at the [[Internet Archive](https://archive.org/details/alexander-wright-archive)].
+This archive is also preserved at the [Internet Archive](https://archive.org/details/alexander-wright-archive).

 ---